Feels So Good

 Review: When Vancouver's Dee Daniels is on, which is most of the time, few singers can touch her for both technique and expression.
 She has plenty of both qualities on Feels SO Good!, a recording consisting of six jazz standards and three Daniels originals.
 You hear the technique on the opener, "Honeysuckle Rose", which begins as an open-time ballad full of creative line interpretations, and then rolls into a rollicking swing tempo, with Daniels interacting with trombonist, Benny Powell.
 You sense the emotion that goes into all nine tracks, but in particular "April in Paris", where Daniels sings with the ache of a woman who asks, "What have you done to my heart?", and on the 6/8 blues original "Love Ain't Love Without You", where Daniels builds and builds, concluding with one memorable verse where her delivery is almost primal.
 Daniels has a legion of fans in the Lower Mainland, and I don't think any will be disappointed with this outing.

-3 5 by Album Reviews, Robert Reid out of
+3 5 by out of Album Reviews, Robert Reid

 Review: The rich and sultry voice of Vancouver jazz artist Dee Daniels imbued the theme song for the Urban Peasant with a sophistication the CBC cooking show otherwise lacked.
 Daniels brings that same sense of sassy class to "Feel SO Good", the second album released on her own label.
 Eight of the album's nine tracks are produced by Daniels, who plays piano in addition to handling vocals.
 The songs blend six, standards (from Honeysuckle Rose through April in Paris to Horace Silver's Song for My Father) with three Daniels originals She has recorded an album that captures the feeling of live performance - in no small measure because of the talented musicians she has assembled including Houston Person on tenor sax, Benny Powell on trombone, John Clayton Jr. on bass, Norman Simmons on piano and Kenny Washington on drums.
 "Feels SO Good" sounds so good.

-4 5 by Toronto Star out of
+4 5 by out of Toronto Star

 First under "jazz" heading.